-- Krishna Janmashtmi: It is a popular Hindu festival which celebrates the birth of Lord Krishna, the eighth incarnation of Lord Vishnu.
-It occurs according to the Hindu luni-solar calendar and is also a very important festival for the followers of Lord Vishnu.
+- Krishna Janmashtmi: It is a popular Hindu festival that celebrates the birth of Lord Krishna, the eighth incarnation of Lord Vishnu.
+It occurs according to the Hindu lunisolar calendar and is also a very important festival for the followers of Lord Vishnu.

-- Makar Sankranti: This festival occurs each year in January and is to appease the Sun God.
+- Makar Sankranti: This festival occurs each year in January to appease the Sun God.
 It is the first day when Sun enters Capricorn and marks the lengthening of daytime in the forthcoming days.
-This day also includes colourful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.
+This day also includes colorful decorations, preparation of sweets with sesame seeds and children asking for treats and pocket money.

 How to reach Dhyan Badri?

 - Air: The nearest airport is Jolly Grant Airport in Dehradun.

 - Train: Rishikesh and Haridwar are the nearest railway stations.